Caregiver Connection

 - Sometimes there are guest speakers, so it can be a place to gather information and share perspectives.

-- You may hear other perspectives that are hard to manage or understand; be sure to check in with the Chapter Leader and debrief if you need to.
+- You may hear other perspectives that are hard to manage or understand; be sure to check in with the Peer Support Facilitator and debrief if you need to.

 - You can also ask to meet individually if the group meeting atmosphere is not something you are comfortable with.

-Our group sizes vary from chapter to chapter, but you can expect as few as seven people to as many as 30 parents in your group.
-Some chapters have regular guest speakers on topics ranging from anxiety and ADHD to parenting and self-care.
-When you join a PCMH peer support chapter, it is free and there is no commitment required.
+Our group sizes vary, but you can expect as few as seven people to as many as 30 parents in your group.
+Some groups have regular guest speakers on topics ranging from anxiety and ADHD to parenting and self-care.
+When you join a Caregiver Connection group, it is free and there is no commitment required.

-What are the benefits of peer support chapters for the whole family?
+What are the benefits of Caregiver Connection groups for the whole family?

 - Find acceptance – Families deal with strong and conflicting emotions.
 We need to be able to express our feelings safely, without being criticized or judged.